aranav1999/appKit-web/README.md

 # Solana  App Kit

 Build Solana Apps in Minutes
+From Trading to Social to AI to Launchpads to Wallets

 ## Getting Started